Private Howard W. Hill (1923–1944)

 An article about Hill’s third birthday printed on September 8, 1926 (The Evening Journal)

-Howard Wallace Hill was born in Wilmington, Delaware on September 8, 1923.
+Howard Wallace Hill was born in Wilmington, Delaware, on September 8, 1923.
 It appears that he was the only child of William James Hill (a clerk, 1893–1978) and Ethel Richards Hill (née Deputy, 1898–1971).
 Sometime after September 8, 1926, the family moved to Ohio for a few years.
-The family was recorded on the census on April 8, 1930, living at 1229 Brockley Avenue in Lakewood, Ohio—located just west of Cleveland.
+The family was recorded on the census in April 1930, living at 1229 Brockley Avenue in Lakewood, Ohio—located just west of Cleveland.
 Census records indicate that by April 1, 1935, the Hill family had returned to Wilmington.
-They were recorded living at 224 West 14th Street on April 9, 1940.
+They were recorded on the census in April 1940, living at 224 West 14th Street.
 Hill was an Eagle Scout and a Sea Scout.

 After graduating from Pierre S. duPont High School, he began studying chemical engineering at the University of Delaware, class of 1945.
 While in college, he played basketball.
-Hill joined the Sigma Phi Epsilon fraternity along with another future member of the 84th Infantry Division, Jim Sterner.
+Hill joined the Sigma Phi Epsilon fraternity along with another future member of the 84th Infantry Division, Jim Sterner (1923–2024).

 When Hill registered for the draft on June 30, 1942, the registrar described him as standing about six feet, one inch tall and weighing 170 lbs., with brown hair and blue eyes.